 The SIS strongly supports what we understand to be the main premise underlying the charge questions: although valuable as a reporting tool, most MOPs do not quantify actual ecological benefits.
-Virtually all of the current MOPs measure program outputs because they track progress toward an interim objective (e.g., acres of habitat protected), not the ultimate desired program outcome (i.e., improvement of the Great Lakes ecosystem).
-Most of the MOPs are "process measures," that measure either project parameters or progress toward a focus area objective, and not "outcome measures," which measure progress toward a desired ecological goal.
+Virtually all of the current MOPs measure program outputs1 because they track progress toward an interim objective (e.g., acres of habitat protected), not the ultimate desired program outcome (i.e., improvement of the Great Lakes ecosystem).
+Most of the MOPs are "process measures," that measure either project parameters or progress toward a focus area objective,2 and not "outcome measures," which measure progress toward a desired ecological goal.

-To address this challenge, there is a need to identify and define desired long-term ecosystem benefits to be achieved by the GLRI program, and to establish MOPs or some other metrics that measure the extent to which GLRI investments achieve the long-term ecological outcomes.
-This approach would create better linkages between the long-term ecosystem benefits, MOPs, and the projects funded under the GLRI.
+To address these challenges, there is a need to identify and define desired long-term ecosystem benefits to be achieved by the GLRI program, and to establish MOPs or -new metrics that measure the extent to which GLRI investments achieve, or are expected to achieve, those longterm ecological outcomes.
+The establishment of new MOPs or metrics to address longevity of the ecosystem benefits is a complex and important goal and will require more effort and data on the current programs MOPs, thus SIS was unable at this time to articulate the MOPs.